Leanir/MPWAE2/README.md

 # MPWAE2

-An autoencoder model that works on data from medical samples, compresses information into metapathway representation, then reconstructs it as close as possible to the original input.
+An autoencoder model that works on data from medical samples, compresses information into metapathway encoding, then reconstructs it as close as possible to the original input.

-Made as a project for the Introduction to Data Mining class at University of Catania - Degree Course in Computer Science.
+Made as a project for the Introduction to Data Mining class at University of Catania - Computer Science (L-31).

-Originally, this project was made to work inside a [Google Colab Document](https://colab.research.google.com/drive/1s8aD9c0gD2y3k318R38TMNAjWPEDl9js?usp=sharing), some modifications may be needed, keep that in mind when working with code present in this repository.
+Originally, this project was made to work inside a [Google Colab Document](https://colab.research.google.com/drive/1s8aD9c0gD2y3k318R38TMNAjWPEDl9js?usp=sharing) which will be updated until project closure.

+Therefore, some modifications may be needed, keep that in mind when working with code present in this repository.

 ## Project specifics